More About Our Program

 Johann Christoph Arnold was a lifelong peacemaker, pastor of the Bruderhof, and bestselling author of eight books including Why Forgive?
 He was born in 1940 but his parents resisted Nazi Germany and consequently fled Europe to settle in South America.
 In the 1960s, his interest in Civil Rights led him to go south, where he met and marched with Martin Luther King Jr..
 Their ensuing friendship impacted the rest of his life.

 Steven McDonald, a detective with the NYPD, was questioning three youths in Central Park one hot summer day in 1986 when one of them shot him three times, leaving him paralyzed from the neck down, and dependent on a ventilator.
 He now says that if he had not chosen to forgive his attacker, hatred would have completed what the bullet failed to do.
 His life is a remarkable journey.

 Breaking the Cycle is a project of the Bruderhof, an international movement of Christian communities.
-Bruderhof communities, which include both families and single people from a wide range of backgrounds, are located in the United States, England, Germany, Australia, and Paraguay.
-Visitors are welcome.
-Learn more about the Bruderhof’s faith, history, and daily life, or find a Bruderhof community near you to arrange a visit.
+Bruderhof communities include both families and single people from a wide range of backgrounds, and are located in the United States, England, Germany, Australia, and Paraguay.

 Whereas the Senate and General Assembly of the State of NJ salutes Breaking the Cycle, highly esteemed in the Garden State, in appreciation of it’s Non-violent Conflict Resolution through Forgiveness assembly, which was held at the Passaic Academy for Science and Engineering on September 13, 2019.

 Breaking the Cycle Program: Playing like Champions - In Recognition of your Tireless Fight to Break the Cycle of Violence.